 During his tenure as Managing Partner, Pádraig was named European Managing Partner of the Year and Arthur Cox was recognised as European Law Firm of the Year, Best Managed European Law Firm and Best European Corporate Citizen.
 He later received a Lifetime Achievement Award from Managing Partners’ Forum.

-In January 2018 the Government appointed Pádraig as Chairman of the Change Implementation Group for the Department of Justice and Equality.
+In January 2018 the Government appointed Pádraig as Chairman of the Effectiveness and Renewal Group for the Department of Justice and Equality, which issued its first report on 28 June 2018.

 Pádraig was appointed as Chairman of the National Lottery in March 2018.
 Pádraig served as Chairman of daa plc, the Irish State airports company, for six years to January 2018.
 He also formerly served as non-executive director of Paddy Power Betfair plc until March 2018 and previously sat on the board of TVC plc.

 Pádraig was featured as ‘Dealmaker in the Spotlight’ by the American Lawyer for his work for the Irish State on the financial aid programme provided to Ireland by the Troika of the IMF, EU Commission and ECB during Ireland’s banking crisis.